 PURCHASE POSTOPERATIVE GARMENTS: Wearing an appropriate support garment after surgery reduces swelling and improves healing.
 We can recommend specific products that provide proper support and ease of use.
-One garment is provided with surgery, but you may want to purchase additional garments post-operatively.
+You may go home from surgery in a hospital-provided bra, but you may want to purchase additional garments post-operatively.
 We recommend you have two garments so you have one to wear while washing the other, but please note your size may change as swelling goes down.
 In preparation for breast surgery you should have two front-closure bras without an underwire, two inches larger than your normal band size to account for swelling.
-If undergoing a tummy tuck, liposuction or body lift, we will recommend specific compression garments to wear.
+If undergoing a surgery that includes liposuction, we will recommend specific compression garments to wear.
 Our office sells Marena brand post-operative garments at wholesale pricing.
-Please clarify which garments are recommended specifically for you at your pre-operative appointment in our office.
+Please clarify which garments are recommended specifically for you at your preoperative appointment in our office.